Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Results and Analysis

 \subsection{Color Variability}

 In order to investigate the color variability of \nast, KAIT and ZTF/PGIR color curves were produced with simultaneous or nearly contemporaneous observations.
-Figure~\ref{fig:Color} (\textit{Left}) presents KAIT $V-I$, $V-R$, and $R-I$ color curves, which are derived directly from the simultaneous multiband KAIT observations.
-Since PGIR and ZTF observations were not performed simultaneously, the PGIR/ZTF $g-J$, $g-r$, and $r-J$ light curves in Figure~\ref{fig:Color} (\textit{Right}) were produced by utilizing observations taken within $<3$~d ($\Delta\varphi < 0.01$).
+Figure~\ref{fig:Color} (\textit{left}) presents KAIT $V-I$, $V-R$, and $R-I$ color curves, which are derived directly from the simultaneous multiband KAIT observations.
+Since PGIR and ZTF observations were not performed simultaneously, the PGIR/ZTF $g-J$, $g-r$, and $r-J$ light curves in Figure~\ref{fig:Color} (\textit{right}) were produced by utilizing observations taken within $<3$~d ($\Delta\varphi < 0.01$).

-KAIT color curves in Figure~\ref{fig:Color} (\textit{Left}) each show different variability trends.
-The $V-R$ curve shows reddening consistent with increasing $R$-band brightness; however, the $R-I$ curve indicates the opposite trend with bluer colors with increasing $R$-band brightness.
-The $V-I$ curve reveals no significant variability.
-This is likely due to the lower amplitude of the $I$-band variability relative to that of the shorter wavelength $R$-band filter (Fig.~\ref{fig:Amp}).
-The ZTF and PGIR $g-J$, $g-r$, and $r-J$ color curves all indicate a trend in reddening correlated with increasing $r$-band brightness.
-The discrepancies in the color evolution reflect the inconsistency of the variability amplitude from \nast~as a function of wavelength.
-The observed phase offsets between different filters (Fig.~\ref{fig:Phase}, \textit{Right}) likely influence the color evolution as well.
+KAIT color curves in Figure~\ref{fig:Color} (\textit{left}) each show different variability trends.
+The $V-R$ color curve varied consistently with the $R$-band brightness; however, the $R-I$ curve indicates the opposite trend.
+The $V-I$ color curve exhibits no significant variability, which is likely due to the lower amplitude of the $I$-band variability relative to that of the shorter wavelength $R$-band filter (Fig.~\ref{fig:Amp}).
+The ZTF and PGIR $g-J$, $g-r$, and $r-J$ color curves all show variability correlated with increasing $r$-band brightness.
+The discrepancies in the color evolution reflect the inconsistency of the variability amplitude from \nast~as a function of wavelength and suggest that different wavelength filters trace emission from different stellar and/or circumstellar components.
+The observed phase offsets between different filters (Fig.~\ref{fig:Phase}, \textit{right}) likely influence the color evolution as well.